 What we now call Portland, OR and Multnomah County were the traditional lands of the Multnomah, Kathlamet, Clackamas, Cowlitz bands of Chinook, Tualatin Kalapuya, Molalla and many other Tribes who made their homes along the Columbia River.
 Today, people from these bands have become part of the Confederated Tribes of Grand Ronde, the Confederated Tribes of Siletz Indians, as well as the Chinook Nation and Cowlitz Nation in Washington State.

-Land acknowledgment is a simple, powerful practice that demonstrates respect by making Indigenous people’s history and culture visible.
+Acknowledgment of the original people of the land is a simple, powerful practice that demonstrates respect by making Indigenous people’s history and culture visible.
 It is also a small step along the path toward reconciliation and repair.

 - Acknowledges the ancestors that were here before us and counters the “doctrine of discovery;”